forestgrape/coronavirus/6_prevention_and_treatment/movement.md

 * [Rowlands et al](#rowlands) find that increased physical activity measured by accelerometers during 2013 - 2015 is associated to less severe Covid is especially for women.
 The chances to catch Covid are more or less the same. // Odds ratios are visualized in Figure S2 and S3 with adjustments and in Figure S4 for unadjusted models.

-### Epidemiological Evidence that NO Movement before and during Covid-19 is bad for the Prognosis
+### Epidemiological Evidence that NO Movement is Bad
 * In situations with strict stay-at-home orders the fatality rate (fatality rates in different locations shown in Table 4 in [Ioannidis](../3_medical/covid19.md#ioannidis) including rates for those younger than 70) and the rates of severe cases are higher than in situations without stay-at-home orders (isolation rules can be mostly ignored, especially in spring 2020 since the case detection rates were below 5 %). [more precise analyses on todo]
+* Long Covid seems to be nearly exclusively observed in countries with strict quarantine rules.
+E.g. in Africa seroprevalence observed in late 2020 was often symptom associated, not even during the infection ([Spread Analysis Covid in Africa](./../5_epidemiological/spread_analyses.md#(#transmissions-in-africa))).

 ## References
 ### References Exercise During Covid Times